-The Municipal Operations Committee meets the last Tuesday of the month at City Hall Council Chambers located at 515 N Summit Street, Spooner, WI.
+The Municipal Operations Committee meets the last Tuesday of the month at 9:15 a.m. at City Hall Council Chambers located at 515 N Summit Street, Spooner, WI.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).